astropy/astroplan/docs/paper/paper.md

 # Summary

+We present astroplan – an astropy affiliated Python package for observation planning and scheduling.
 Astropy is the core Python package for fundamental astronomical computations.
 An ecosystem of astropy affiliated packages provides efficient access to more specific astronomical tasks.
-We present astroplan – an astropy affiliated Python package for observation planning and scheduling.

-The astroplan API is designed to provide efficient access to common observational quantities without requiring a detailed understanding of astropy's implementation of coordinate systems.
+The astroplan API is designed to provide efficient access to common observational quantities computed with the full precision of astropy, without requiring a detailed understanding of astropy's implementation of coordinate systems.
 Common astroplan calculations include celestial rise, set, and meridian transit times, and altitude-azimuth coordinates for targets from locations anywhere on Earth.
-We also provide convenience functions for common observational plots, such as airmass and parallactic angle plots, and basic sky maps.
+It also provides convenience functions for common observational plots, such as airmass and parallactic angle plots, and basic sky maps.

 Astroplan also defines a generic framework for observation scheduling.
 Users can determine whether or not a target is observable given a variety of